Skip Navigation

 What is Ptosis?

 Ptosis is characterized by the drooping of one or both eyelids.
-In some cases, it might be barely noticeable, but usually it is very pronounced and it interferes with your ability to see clearly.
+In some cases, it might be barely noticeable, but usually, it is very pronounced and it interferes with your ability to see clearly.

 What Causes Ptosis?

 Ptosis could occur for various reasons, but aging is the most common one.
-Some babies are born with ptosis, while others develop ptosis suddenly after injury. disorders like Myasthenia gravis and Horner syndrome,also feature ptosis as part of their disease symptoms.
+Some babies are born with ptosis, while others develop ptosis suddenly after injury. disorders like Myasthenia gravis and Horner syndrome, also feature ptosis as part of their disease symptoms.

 Your eyelids are drooping because the muscle is weak or has loosened from its attachment.
 The drooping eyelids block peripheral vision making driving more difficult.
 It also affects reading, and walking especially down the stairs or stepping off the curb.
-Sometimes people bump their heads on objects above them because they cannot see it.
+Sometimes people bump their heads on objects above them because they cannot see them.
 For children, it threatens normal visual development.
 The ptosis would need to be corrected in a timely fashion to restore vision.

 How Is Ptosis Treated?